imdreamrunner/js-id-number/README.md

 To test: `npm test`

-### Add a new validator
+### Add support for new identity documentations

-Step 1: Write the validator in TypeScript in the directory `src/providers/<name>.ts`.
+Step 1: Write the validator / generator in TypeScript in the directory `src/providers/<name>.ts`.
 The validator shall be a function returning a `InternalValidateResult`.

-Step 2: Register the validator in `src/IDNumber.ts`
+Step 2: Register the validator / generator in `src/IDNumber.ts`

 Step 3: Write test cases at `src/<name>.spec.ts`.